zhao201730685110/ICp-banking-microservices/README.md

  	* The process builds the Docker image from the Docker file described before.
  	* The build action automatically adds the Docker image to the Docker image repository of the ICp Worker Node on Linux on Z.
  	* The Docker image is **YOUR_USERNAME-icp-banking-microservices**.
 It is tagged *lastest*.
 This is your docker image name and will be refered as "YOUR_IMAGE_NAME".
- The deployment has been processed as follow :
- 	* The process pulled the source code from a GitHub repository *YOUR_USERNAME/ICp-banking-microservices* like yours.
- 	* The process built the Docker image from the Docker file described before.
- 	* The build action automatically added the Docker image to the Docker image repository of ICp.
- 	* The Docker image has been called **code-pattern-icp-banking-microservices** and tagged *lastest*.
-It will be refered as "DOCKER_IMAGE_NAME".

 6. Wait for the successful completion of your build: **Deployment successful**

 As a result, the banking application is now ready to be instantiated from the ICp catalog.